BobbyRaj17/k8sLevel3/README.md

     helm install --name k8s-dashboard -f k8s_dashboard/k8s-dashboard-custom-values.yaml stable/kubernetes-dashboard
 ````

-while installing the kubernetes dashboard's helm chart you might encounter the access issue for kubernetes dashboards service account similar to below provided
+While installing the kubernetes dashboard's helm chart you might encounter the access issue for kubernetes dashboards service account similar to below provided
 `panic: secrets is forbidden: User "system:serviceaccount:default:k8s-dashboard-kubernetes-dashboard" cannot create resource "secrets" in API group "" in the namespace "kube-system"`
 To resolve this we can us any of the below methods
-* create cluster role binding and assign the k8s dashboard service account to it (Not advisable for production).
+* Create cluster role binding and assign the k8s dashboard service account to it (Not advisable for production).
-* we can create separate service account instead of using the kubernetes dashboard's service account.
+* Create separate service account instead of using the kubernetes dashboard's service account.

-> Note: we can limit the role for  service account to pods & namespace or read access 0nly if required
+> Note: we can limit the role for  service account to pods & namespace or read access only if required

 ### 10. Automate the process of cluster creation and application deployment using Terraform + Ansible/Jenkins/Helm/script/SDK.
 I have covered the GKE cluster creation using terraform in task 1 of level 1. </br>